 - The kidnapper in The X-Files episode "Unruhe" kidnapped and lobotomized his victims to free them from the eponymous "Disquiet" (in German).

 - Criminal Minds has multiple examples of these.

 - The unsub in the episode "Today I Do".
 She even says to one of her victims, "I want to help you fix yourself."

 - Another episode focused on a guy who kidnapped multiple women.
 He treated each one of them to a romantic evening that would go well until she rejected him when they got to the bathtub part.
 Then things got ugly...

 - A later episode of House has House kidnapping his Jerkass amputee neighbor who suffers from chronic phantom limb pain.
 He straps him down, sticks his missing arm in a mirror box that creates the illusion that he has two arms again and orders him to "open" his missing hand to release the tension.
-It worked, and the neighbor broke down in tears thanking him.
+It works, and the neighbor breaks down in tears thanking him.

 - Shark: One of the defendants prosecuted by Sebastian Stark claims to be one.
 It was a lie he tricked the child into believing.

 - The Legend Of William Tell: Will and the others take Vara from the Citadel against her will in the first episode.
 They're protecting her from Xax, who's one step away from arranging an accident and taking her crown, but she considers it kidnapping for at least another episode and makes several attempts to escape from them.